 You’ll hear the podcast of the event via the Lave Radio link once they broadcast it.
 Listen out for tidbits on the game that Michael let us into during the evening.
 The fiction was well represented too, with some lively Q&A on the various projects underway.
 I got to do my reading too, it seemed to be well received**.
 Even John Harper (And Here the Wheel) joined in vicariously via video update…

 Time between sessions allowed trips to the bar where the discussions continued, a never ending debate of all things Elite, the conversations never petering out for a minute.
 We could have talked all night… actually we did, pretty much.
 I think I got to bed well after 2am.
 There is something so compelling in sharing a common topic.
 We might not have had a great deal in common all other things considered, but we were united in our passion for this game and the entire genre of material it has spawned over thirty years.

-The event was concluded with a laser light show and we were played out by Chris and Allen, with a selection from their Elite music, including a rendition of the Frontier theme (in E Major apparently!)
+The event was concluded with a laser light show and we were played out by Chris, with a selection from their Elite music, including a rendition of the Frontier theme (in E Major apparently!)